 But here’s what I’ve learnt: You’ve got to make time for you otherwise you’ll wind up burnt out, exhausted, grumpy, and no fun to be around!
 (This has been me more times than I can count!)

 I’ve learned I need to take time for myself by myself to fully unwind and reset.
-I’ve learned that it’s OK to spend time alone - not connected to anyone, even by social media (gasp, that’s a lot for this extrovert!).
-And I’ve learned that when I’m looking after myself, then I can show up well for others and be the best wife for my husband and a supportive friend.
+I’ve learned that it’s OK to spend time alone – not connected to anyone, even by social media (gasp, that’s a lot for this extrovert!).
+And I’ve learned that when I’m looking after myself, then I can give my best to my business, and I can show up well for my husband, family and friends.

 I love getting lost in a good book.
 I usually have a few books on the go at any one time.
 I like reading books that help me grow in my faith, that teach me new skills when it comes to business and entrepreneurship, and that give me guidance in my finances.